A Novel Neural Network-Based Symbolic Regression Method: Neuro-Encoded Expression Programming: Methodology

 \subsection{Optimization}

 In the NEEP framework, we can choose different evolutionary algorithms to optimize the neural network for producing the most accurate expression.
 Three versions of NEEP are proposed in this work, which is GA-NEEP (based on GA, genetic algorithm \cite{holland1992adaptation}), PSO-NEEP (based on PSO, particle swarm optimization \cite{pso}), CMAES-NEEP (based on CMA-ES, covariance matrix adaptation evolution strategy \cite{CMAES}).
 In all the evolutionary algorithms, the population (chromosomes or particles) are the weight vectors, their values are uniformly randomized and then insert into the neural network for encoding the expression strings.

 We do not use back propagation (BP) because the problem is different from conventional supervised learning.
 The evolved function is not fixed during the calculation of derivative of weights.
-Therefore, it is quite hard to obtain gradients with a uniform BP for all the problems and evolved functions.
+It is quite hard to obtain gradients with a uniform BP for all the problems and evolved functions.
+On the other hand, evolutionary algorithms \cite{chen2017iching} can conduct efficient optimization by approximating search direction without gradient information and become an appropriate choice of optimizer.